- Why Do I Need To Equalize?

 Tense the muscles of your throat while pushing the jaw forward and down as if starting to yawn.
 These muscles pull the Eustachian tubes open.
 Wiggling your jaw side to side can also help.

 This method requires a lot of practice, but some divers can learn to control those muscles and hold their tubes open for continuous equalization.
+For this reason, it is popular amongst freedivers who do quick descents.

 Some divers have pretty good success with letting out a few yawns which will open the Eustachian tubes.
 Careful to not put other divers to sleep as they can be contagious!